Walking the Marches

 Re-enacting the ancient tradition of walking the boundaries of the Royal Burgh, the Hammermen, Seven Trades, Guildry, Provost, Bailies and Councillors of Stirling and invited guests will be led around the streets of the old and new parts of the city.

-Heading the procession will be six “birlaw men” each carrying a pick or shovel to mark the boundaries and the procession will be accompanied by pipers.
+Heading the procession is six “birlaw men” each carrying a pick or shovel to mark the boundaries and the procession will be accompanied by pipers.

-The procession will step off from the Municipal Buildings and proceed to the Smith Museum and Art Gallery by way of Corn Exchange Road and the Back Walk.
-The procession will pause at the Smith for a toast at the March Stone and will then return to the Municipal Buildings via Royal Gardens, Greenwood Avenue, Back Walk and up to Academy Road.
-At this point those who cannot manage the uphill section of St. John Street can cut through the Bow to the top of Baker Street and wait there to re-join the procession.
-The main procession will follow St. John Street, Castle Wynd, Broad Street, Bow Street, Baker Street, King Street, Port Street, Dumbarton Road and Corn Exchange Road to the Municipal Buildings where there will be a Civic Reception for invited guests.
+The procession steps off from the Municipal Buildings and proceed to the Smith Museum and Art Gallery by way of Corn Exchange Road and the Back Walk.
+The procession pauses at the Smith for a toast at the March Stone and will then return to the Municipal Buildings via Royal Gardens, Greenwood Avenue, Back Walk and up to Academy Road.
+The main procession follows St. John Street, Castle Wynd, Broad Street, Bow Street, Baker Street, King Street, Port Street, Dumbarton Road and Corn Exchange Road to the Municipal Buildings where there will be a Civic Reception for invited guests.

 Image from the late 1960's